subsquid-labs/squid-substrate-template/FAQ.md

 Subsquid SDK comes with a tool called metadata explorer which makes it easy to keep track of all runtime upgrades happen so far.

-The basic usage of the explorer is as follows (check also README):
+The basic usage of the explorer is as follows (check README for details):

 ```sh
 npx squid-substrate-metadata-explorer \